Artists and Makers – Glass

 East Falls Glassworks

-This Philadelphia glass studio includes a gallery, glassblowing classes, studio rental and work for sale by local artists.
+This glass studio includes a gallery, glassblowing classes, studio rental and work for sale by local artists.

 Remark Glass is a zero-waste certified, woman owned business focused on innovative and creative glass reuse.